 Ingrid Lenz Harrison Scholarship for Continuing Education

-Alfred and Ingrid Lenz Harrison established this scholarship in 2001 to encourage women with a significant gap in their education to participate in lifelong learning through the College's classes, courses, and programs.
-This scholarship reflects Ingrid Lenz Harrison's strong belief in the transformative power of education for women.
+Alfred and Ingrid Lenz Harrison established this scholarship in 2001 to encourage individuals with a significant gap in their education to participate in lifelong learning through the College's classes, courses, and programs.
+A plus factor will be given to women due to Ingrid Lenz Harrison's strong belief in the transformative power of education for women.

 J.W.
 Buchta Memorial Scholarship